 One of the big problems with video piracy is how widespread it has become.
 As anyone working in the industry knows, attitudes towards video piracy are best described as ambivalent, with very few people actually identifying it as theft.

 As already suggested, ‘Nudge therapy’, occasional messages reminding viewers that piracy is a crime — albeit one, like speeding, which is widespread enough to be unfortunately considered ‘normative’ by many — and has consequences for the creative industries, can be helpful.
-There has been a pronounced success with industry-led education campaigns, too.
-The same Asia Video Industry Report also records the successes of the #PlayItRight campaign in The Philippines that ran across YouTube and social media and helped contribute to a 53% downturn in traffic to illegal sites over a six-month period.

 7. A holistic approach